intel-secl/docs/docs/quick-start-guides/SGX Infrastructure - Containerization/5Build.md

 The build process for OCI containers images and K8s manifests for RHEL 8.2 & Ubuntu 18.04 deployments must be done on RHEL 8.2 machine only

-The build process for OCI containers images and K8s manifests for RHEL 8.4 must be done on RHEL 8.4 machine only

 ### Single Node

 * Sync the repos